 While the world is filled with limitless possibilities for pilgrimage, here are five pilgrimages that we encourage our Gulf Coast leaders to consider.
+Those form other synods are of course welcome too.
 These pilgrimages take more time and finances than a typical continuing education event, or a vacation, but they are worth saving up some of your continuing education funds over a period of years to participate.
 In some cases scholarships are available.
 Consider one of these for a sabbatical.￼

 In Search of Paul￼

-Paul write to churches in what is now Turkey and Greece.
-To understand the context more fully, join in on this annual spring pilgrimage led by Pastor Don Carlson: email@example.com. https://waytolead.org/in-search-of-paul-2020/
+ISOP is back on for 2022.
+Paul wrote to churches in what is now Turkey and Greece.
+To understand the context more fully, join in on this annual spring pilgrimage led by Pastor Don Carlson: firstname.lastname@example.org. https://waytolead.org/in-search-of-paul-2022/

 The￼ ￼16th century reformation was sparked when Martin Luther posted the 95 Theses on the door of the church in Wittenberg.
-Every few years we have a pilgrimage to Wittenberg, Eisleben, Erfurt, Eisenach, Leipzig, the Wartburg castle and more. https://bishopmike.com/reformation-tour-2020/ Contact Bishop Mike for more information. firstname.lastname@example.org
+Every few years we have a pilgrimage to Wittenberg, Eisleben, Erfurt, Eisenach, Leipzig, the Wartburg castle and more.
+Our 2020 trip got cancelled, but soon we will schedule the next one.
+To see a sample itinerary, check out the link here: https://bishopmike.com/reformation-tour-2020/ Contact Bishop Mike for more information. email@example.com

 One of our companion synods is the Lutheran Church in Peru.
-Join us for an annual pilgrimage to Lima and Cuzco to visit church’s and learn the culture.
-Contact Bishop Mike. email@example.com
+Normally, we take at least one annual pilgrimage to Lima and Cuzco to visit churches and learn the culture.
+Contact Bishop Mike. firstname.lastname@example.org

 Pastor Jim Giannantonio of Christ the Servant in Houston has been leading a January pilgrimage to Rome for decades.
 This trip spends much time walking beneath the city to understand the early church.
 Contact Pastor Jim at email@example.com.